pranav-singh1/echo-learn6/frontend/CONVERSATION_ISOLATION_FIX.md

 **Critical Bug**: When creating new conversations, the AI would continue from previous conversations instead of starting fresh.
 This happened because conversation history was being shared between different conversation sessions.

-**Secondary Issue**: After implementing the conversation isolation fix, voice chat functionality was broken because the simplified conversation service was no longer calling the ElevenLabs voice methods.
+**Secondary Issue**: After implementing the conversation isolation fix, voice chat functionality was broken because the simplified conversation service was no longer calling the Retell voice methods.

 ## Root Cause